laurenshareshian/laurenshareshian.github.io/_posts/2017-08-16-Gossip-Article-Recommendations-and-Celebrity-Twitter-Sentiment-Analysis.md

 <img src="/images/neiltweets.png" width="1200"/>

 Who were the most negative celebrities?
 Chris Brown and Snoop Dogg.
 Chris Brown didn't surprise me, but Snoop Dogg sure did.
 He seems like a fun fellow.
-WHy did he only have an average sentiment score of 0.06?
+Why did he only have an average sentiment score of 0.06?

 <img src="/images/snoop.png" width="200"/>